 Forex correlation stats may seem daunting, but a basic understanding of correlations can go a long way toward helping you to become a better trader.
 It is also recommended all traders understand Forex Volatility Statistics.

 What is a Forex Correlation?

 A correlation is a measure of how much one currency moves with another.
-Correlations will run between -100 and +100, the former meaning they move in opposite directions to one another, and the latter meaning they move in the same direction.
+Correlations run between -100 and +100, with the former meaning they move in opposite directions to one another, and the latter meaning they move in the same direction.

 A +100 correlation means two pairs move in the same direction.
 A -100 correlation means the pairs move in opposite directions.
 A correlation of 0 (zero) or a small positive or negative number (such as -30 or +25) means the pairs have no real correlation and if they do move together it is more likely to be random than anything significant.
 Typically a correlation of -/+ 70 is significant and noteworthy, while -/+ 80 is a strong correlation (or strong inverse correlation if negative).

-Daily Forex Correlation Table – December 30, 2013
+Daily Forex Correlation Table – June 7, 2017

 Below are some guidelines and uses for forex correlation data.

 If you have multiple positions that are highly correlated (positive value over 70) it means that pairs move somewhat in tandem.
 This means you may be overexposed to one currency, even though the risk on each position is managed.
 Using the table above, if you are long the GBPUSD and the GBPJPY, these two pairs share a +86.8 correlation.
 That means they often move in the same direction, which means you may be potentially over-exposed to the GBP, because if the one of these pairs drops the other is likely to as well, resulting in two losing trades.